 Take Flight addresses the five components of effective reading instruction identified by the National Reading Panel’s research and is a comprehensive Tier III intervention for students with dyslexia.

 What are the 5 components of effective reading instruction?

-Certified Academic Language Therapists (CALT) are not tutors.
-They are specially trained to work with students with dyslexia and related language-based learning differences such as dysgraphia and dyscalculia.
-They have completed extensive training in multisensory structured language at a training center or university program that is accredited by IMSLEC (International Multisensory Structured Language Education Council (IMSLEC).
+Certified Academic Language Therapists (CALTs) are not tutors.
+They are specially trained to work with students with dyslexia and related language-based learning differences.
+They have completed extensive training in a multisensory structured language program at a training center or university that offer courses accredited by the International Multisensory Structured Language Education Council (IMSLEC).
 Course content reflects the International Dyslexia Association’s (IDA) Knowledge of Practice Standards for Teachers of Reading.

 United States: Alabama, Arizona, Arkansas, California, Colorado, Florida, Idaho, Illinois, Kansas, Louisiana, Maine, Massachusetts, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Utah, Washington, Wisconsin